 public void SetDecimalPointState (bool on)

-Set decimal point on or off without touching any other segments.
+Set decimal point on or off without changing any other segments.
 This method doesn't do anything if this digit doesn't have decimal point enabled.